Rahul04012003/XNAT_CLI_Toolkit/README.rst

 Custom Form Fetch Module
 -------------------------

-The ``customform_get`` module provides functionality to fetch specific custom form data from an XNAT server.
+The ``CustomForm Fetch`` and Combine script retrieves and combines custom form data from an XNAT server.
-It allows retrieving form data associated with subjects or experiments.
+It allows fetching populated data based on specific identifiers (project, subject, experiment, or form UUID) and merges it with form definitions to create a structured output.
 To fetch custom form data, appropriate identifiers such as **Subject Accession ID**, **Experiment Accession ID**, or **Project ID** with corresponding labels must be provided.

 Command for Fetching Custom Forms